Surrender On Demand – Varian Fry In Nazi Occupied France

 - Fry organized via the ERC emergency visas and the American consulate issued then usually also an “affidavit in lieu of passport” (see below)

 - The Czechoslovakian Consul in France was also a supporter of Fry and issued fake passports.
-According Fry’s statement these documents had a rose cover color so it must be the “Temporary passport type” of the Czech passport.
+According to Fry’s statement these documents had a rose cover color so it must be the “Temporary passport type” of the Czech passport.
 These types are very rare to find for collectors

 - Also in use were Polish passports from the Polish Consul in Marseilles and Lithuanian passports issued by the Italian Consul Ax-en-Provence